outpaddling/LPJS/README.md

 others.

-- User-friendliness: We do our best to maintain good documentation, but also to make it unnecessary via meaningful error messages and help features.
+- User-friendliness: We do our best to maintain good documentation, but also to make it unnecessary via meaningful error messages, help features, and a menu interface for basic operation and maintenance.

-- Flexibility: Run on dedicated hardware for maximum performance, or utilize lab PCs as an HPC cluster during off hours for maximum cost efficiency.
+- Flexibility: Run on dedicated hardware for maximum performance, or utilize your Mac lab as an HPC cluster during off hours for maximum cost efficiency.
 Link together multiple laptops in the field for quick and dirty data analysis.
 Quickly deploy on as many cloud instances as you need for this week's computations.
+You can even configure a single PC as a cluster for the sake of being able to queue jobs to maximize utilization and complete your computations ASAP.

 Note that THERE IS NOTHING INHERENTLY COMPLICATED ABOUT AN HPC CLUSTER.
-In its most basic form, it's just a LAN with a file server and some software to manage computing resources.
-One can make a cluster as complicated as they wish, but simple HPC clusters are both possible and useful.
+In its typical basic form, it's just a LAN with a file server and some software to manage computing resources.
+You can make a cluster as complicated as you wish, but simple HPC clusters are both possible and useful.

 LPJS makes it easy to build and maintain small HPC clusters on minimal hardware or cloud resources for independent research groups using open